Intelligent System for Automated Molecular Patent Infringement Assessment: Methods

 \subsubsection{Construction of MolPatent-240}

 Due to the lack of publicly available molecular patent infringement datasets, we manually construct MolPatent-240 to facilitate evaluation.
 This dataset comprises 240 patent–molecule pairs, each labeled as either ``protected'' or ``not protected'' by human experts.

-To construct this dataset, we collect 70 molecular protection patents from public online sources, primarily including patents from WIPO (the World Intellectual Property Organization, prefixed with ``WO'') and USPTO (the United States Patent and Trademark Office, prefixed with ``US'').
+To construct this dataset, we collect 70 molecular protection patents from public online sources.
 For positive examples, we select existing embodiments from the patents or manually designed novel molecules based on the patent claims.
 For negative examples, we modify the structures of positive examples at the atomic level, introducing subtle differences in the molecular skeleton or substituents that deviate from the patent claims.

-To ensure data accuracy, the dataset underwent multiple rounds of manual evaluation.
-After construction, three experts specializing in drug discovery verify the chemical correctness of all samples.
+After construction, three human experts specializing in drug discovery verify the chemical correctness of all samples.
 This includes validating the legality of the constructed molecules and the correctness of their protection labels.
 Based on their feedback, individual dataset contributors revise the benchmark to correct errors and remove a subset of samples that are too challenging to rectify.
-The final dataset consists of 240 samples, including 104 positive examples (protected samples) and 136 negative examples (non-protected samples).